If you follow my blog or social media, you may have noticed that the past few months have been relatively quiet. Where have I been?

 I’d become mentally exhausted and dealing with chronic physical illness.
 I’m still sorting out the best treatment for my CVID, a selection of not-great options that leave me feeling worse for stretches of time.
 The book deal on social activism I was working on fell through – which was just as well, because I no longer had the passion to keep writing it (what I’ve done will likely appear here eventually as a series of blog posts).
 I lost a business partnership.
 Potential client contracts fell through.

-If I’m being honest, I stopped giving a fuck about whether I should rinse out a peanut butter jar to recycle it.
+If I’m being honest, I stopped giving a damn about whether I should rinse out a peanut butter jar to recycle it.
 I ordered Diet Coke at dinner more than once.
 I got a gel pedicure.

 When people asked me my opinion on the horrific news of the day, I just shook my head.